You don’t just want to protect our natural environment, you want to enhance it. We feel really good about that!

 Fees & Costs

 This is a co-operative education program.
 Students are required to complete at least one co-op work placement (CWF100) in order to graduate.
-Work placement and career development skills are taught as one module in the Natural Resources Career Management course in Semester Two.
+To prioritize preparing graduates for employment in the natural environment field, a career management course is taken in each semester of the program.

 Program Coordinator: Ryan Namespetra, (705) 759-2554 ext 2853, firstname.lastname@example.org